The Trouble with "One Size Fits All"

 The problem with that approach is that no cancer patient is “average.”
 Every cancer patient is unique and every patient’s cancer is unique.
 That is why doctors often have some patients who benefit from a certain drug and other patients who fail to respond to treatment with that same drug.
 It is also well-known that, very often, patients who fail to benefit from one chemotherapy treatment subsequently derive benefit from a different chemotherapy drug.

-The point is that it doesn't matter that a certain drug works for 70% of patients if you are among the 30% for whom the drug doesn’t work.
-The situation becomes even worse when drugs that help only 10% to 20% of patients are administered blindly to 100% of patients, as is now usually the case.
-It means that 80% to 90% of those patients are exposed needlessly to potentially dangerous drug side effects while also incurring unnecessary expense and wasting valuable treatment time while their cancers progress.
+The point is that it doesn't matter that a certain drug works for 80% of patients if you are among the 20% for whom the drug doesn’t work.
+The situation becomes even worse when drugs that help only 20% of patients are administered blindly to all patients, as is now typically the case.
+It means that 80% of those patients are exposed needlessly to potentially dangerous drug side effects while also incurring unnecessary expense and wasting valuable treatment time while their cancers progress.

 Today, many different chemotherapy drugs are widely-accepted for use within the same cancer types.
 For example, the National Cancer Institute lists 27 chemotherapy regimens for the treatment of breast cancer.
 The NCI does not recommend any one of these regimens above any other.
 The situation is similar in other cancer types.
 So how does a physician choose?